Resources For Columbia Student Veterans

 The Office of Military and Veterans Affairs provides an overview of graduate student veteran benefits and resources

-Undergraduate Office of Educational Financing
+Office of Educational Financing (Undergraduate)

-Students at the School of General Studies may be eligible to receive scholarships, grants, loans, and work-study.
-Financial aid may come from GS, federal and state governments, or private sources.
-Approximately 70 percent of all GS students receive some form of financial aid.
 The GS Office of Educational Financing, located in 408 Lewisohn, administers all financial aid for GS students, including institutional, federal, and state aid.

 Undergraduate Housing